ewfruitcake/burgerpricing/README.md

 - AVERAGE_TEMPERATURE and   IS_OUTDOOR            	  5.497614e-01
 - QUANTITY and            PRICE                  		  4.453556e-01

-## Data Transformation: Standardization
+## Data Transformation: Standardization & Algorithm Considerations
 Machine learning algorithms are best optimized when the distribution of numerical input features are shifted/scaled to a standard range (mean = 0, standard deviation = 1).
 We will apply standardization as a pre-processing step prior to modelling.
 This will place the features on a similar scale.
 This is typically done with regression models; where feature variables have differing weights attached.

-## Algorithm considerations

-## Comparative analysis of the models

 ## Experimental design
 The Cross-validation technique of train-test split will be used to partition the dataset.
 A 70/30 split will be used.

+## Modelling
+I encountered some issues applying the model to my training variables in box [168] on the ipynb file.
+When I applied to the dataset variables directly (not the transformed variables), the standard errors appeared are very high for all three models.
+This is an indicator that there is an issue with possibly using untransformed variables for the models.
+I will be reviewing the issues with the supervisor to investigate and resolve before finalzing model selection.

+## Comparative analysis of the models

 ## Related work on the dataset and differences